Benchmarks for Compliance Scanner for PCF

-This topic describes the different benchmarks used for scanning in Compliance Scanner for Pivotal Cloud Foundry (PCF).
+This topic describes the different benchmarks used for scanning in Compliance Scanner for PCF.

-When configuring Compliance Scanner for PCF, you choose which benchmarks you want.
+When configuring Compliance Scanner, you choose which benchmarks you want.
 Benchmarks determine which tests are run by the scanner.

 This benchmark is a subset of the full STIG benchmark.

 The Base Xenial does not include the STIG tests that fail because of differences between the Xenial stemcells and standard Ubuntu Server image.

 Because the removed failed tests do not threaten the security of the system, the remaining tests in the Base Xenial benchmark are a baseline for unaltered stemcells.
 Use this benchmark to see if the configurations have been further modified.

 For information about the STIG benchmark, see STIG for Ubuntu Xenial below.